-So, remember that teaser post I wrote back on Thursday about my first column for a new writing gig I would be announcing at a later date?
-Disregard it.
+So, remember that teaser post I wrote back on Thursday about my first column for a new writing gig I would be announcing at a later date

 It came completely out of the blue for me, as it did for most everyone else involved.
 Thursday I'd been talking with the editor-in-chief about how the designer would be starting on a logo and page template for my recurring column, "Fade to Black," and two days later I hear the whole thing's dead.
 This is the business, I guess.
 It's a tough time to start a new print magazine.
 Even, apparently, an entertainment and pop culture magazine with name brand recognition and a built-in audience.